Hill Carrow

 A lifelong athlete in the sport of swimming, from collegiate competition at the University of North Carolina at Chapel Hill to U.S. Masters Swimming today, he was the recipient in 2014 of US Masters Swimming’s Ransom Arthur Award, the governing body’s highest award, often equated to the lifetime achievement award for the sport.

 His sports tourism leadership record includes serving as chairman or president for national and international events from 1986 to present including the 1987 U.S. Olympic Festival, an event of the United States Olympic Committee often referred to as “America’s Olympics” and the second largest event in the southeastern U.S. (behind the Atlanta 1996 Summer Olympics).

 He is co-author of the 1987 U.S. Olympic Festival book.

 Carrow serves as CEO of the Triangle Sports Commission, the regional sports commission for the Raleigh, Durham, Chapel Hill, and Cary area of North Carolina.

 In this capacity he was responsible for the recruitment of USA Baseball, the sport governing body for Baseball in the U.S., to North Carolina from Arizona and leading the $13 million development of the USA Baseball National Training Complex and Headquarters in Cary and Durham, NC.

-Additional events led include the 2011 U.S. Figure Skating Championships, the 2012 USA Table Tennis Olympic Trials, the 2012 U.S. Masters Swimming Spring National Championships, the 2012 North America Olympic Trials – Table Tennis, the 2014 AT&T American Cup International Gymnastics Championships, the 2014 Nastia Liukin Cup Gymnastics Championships, the 2014 African Youth Games, the 2015 U.S. Figure Skating Championships, the 2015 North America Caribbean Rugby Association Sevens Championships & Olympic Qualifying Tournament, and the 2015 USA Gymnastics Championships.
+Additional events led include the 2011 U.S. Figure Skating Championships, the 2012 USA Table Tennis Olympic Trials, the 2012 U.S. Masters Swimming Spring National Championships, the 2012 North America Olympic Trials – Table Tennis, the 2014 AT&T American Cup International Gymnastics Championships, the 2014 Nastia Liukin Cup Gymnastics Championships, the 2014 African Youth Games, the 2015 U.S. Figure Skating Championships, the 2015 North America Caribbean Rugby Association Sevens Championships & Olympic Qualifying Tournament, the 2015 USA Gymnastics Championships, the 2016 Masters Swimming Spring National Championships, and the 2016 U.S. Table Tennis Olympic Trials.

 Carrow's production of the 2015 Prudential U.S Figure Skating Championships garnered two international awards, including the top award, at the 2015 SportsTravel Magazine's World Best Sporting Event Awards.
 The Championship won in the category of Best Amateur Multi-discipline or Multi-sport Event and went on to capture the sport tourism industry's highest award, Event of the Year.

 Carrow also founded and led the inaugural USA Masters Games, the National Sports Festival for Adult Athletes, which featured 24 sports and was held July 22–31, 2016 in Greensboro, NC.
 The second edition of the USA Masters Games were held in San Diego, California.
 Carrow's production of the USA Masters Games won the Best New Event Award at the World's Best Sports Events Awards presented in Orlando, October, 31.
 2017.

+For 10 years, from 2011 to 2021, Carrow founded and led the U.S. Masters Swimming High Performance Camp, the only training camp of its kind in the world, drawing national and international adult swimming athletes for elite coaching and specialized training at the Greensboro Aquatic Center.